List of Beeching cuts service reopenings: "Restoring Your Railway" (2020)

-Successful proposals will receive funding to develop their business case, which will be submitted to the Department for Transport in a bid for more substantial development funding.
+Successful proposals would receive funding to develop their business case, which would be submitted to the Department for Transport in a bid for more substantial development funding.

-In April 2020, the Department for Transport stated that any unsuccessful proposals would receive help from the department so they can improve their proposals for a later round of ideas.
+In April 2020, the Department for Transport stated that unsuccessful proposals would receive help from the department so they could improve their proposals for a later round of ideas.
 At the same time, due to the COVID-19 pandemic, the Department announced a third round of ideas for November 2020.

-In May 2020, the Department announced that ten schemes had been successful in the first round of bidding:
+In May 2020, the department announced that ten schemes had been successful in the first round of bidding: